|Settled by||Provide info|

 Many residents of Harvey had HUD loans on their homes and once the commercial and industrial economy collapsed and residents could no longer afford to pay their HUD mortgages several foreclosures popped up all around town causing several abandoned homes that were often taken over by gangs and drug addicts.

 By the year 1980, street gangs became a larger issue for the community than ever as membership swelled in the suffering suburb within the ranks of the Black P Stones and Black Gangster Disciples.
+The Black Gangster Disciples began to colonize Harvey in the 1980s.
 Both gangs set up a prostitution and drug ring in the suburb in the early 1980s that caused the community to depreciate in value even further.
 Harvey police stated in January of 1984 that there were 45-50 hard core members of the Black Gangster Disciples while there were about 50 hard core El Rukns (Black P Stones) in the area and maybe about 50 more members that were less hard core in each gang (Chicago Tribune page 6, January 10, 1984).

 By the mid-1980s conditions in Harvey rapidly declined further, especially after the economic recession of the early 1980s.
 A boarded up home could be found on just about every block and several businesses had closed down.
 Many residents both black and white were fleeing the suburb if they could afford it, the flight was especially apparent among white residents as the suburb was now over 65% black by 1985.
 When white and black middle classes left the community lower income black residents moved in as now Harvey was more affordable for lower income classes.
 Among the lower income classes, more Chicago street gang members would soon appear in the suburb.